Converter Live Clock

 ISO 8601 -

-To convert a timestamp to a date, the converter divides it by time intervals to extract years, months, days, hours, minutes, and seconds.
-To convert a date to timestamp, it counts the total seconds from 1970 to that date.
-The result is displayed in local time, UTC, and ISO 8601 formats.
+To convert a timestamp to a date, the converter breaks the number down into years, months, days, hours, minutes, and seconds relative to the 1970 epoch.
+To go the other way, it counts the total seconds from 1970 to your chosen date.
+Results are shown in local time, UTC, and ISO 8601 formats.

-• Seconds (10 digits) — Standard Unix format, used by Python, PHP, Ruby, Unix/Linux systems
+• Seconds (10 digits) - Standard Unix format, used by Python, PHP, Ruby, and most Unix/Linux systems

 • Milliseconds (13 digits) - Used by JavaScript, Java, and most modern APIs

-• Microseconds (16 digits) — For high-precision logging and database timestamps
+• Microseconds (16 digits) - Common in high-precision logging and database timestamps

 • Nanoseconds (19 digits) - Used in performance profiling and scientific applications